 Getting useful information from “messy” data requires a lot of expertise and people.
-Harvard Biostatistics Prof. Francesca Dominici comments, “We need professionals who can work closely with the faculty and with the students to unlock bottlenecks.”
+As Harvard Biostatistics Professor Francesca Dominici explains, “We need professionals who can work closely with the faculty and with the students to unlock bottlenecks.”

 That’s why Harvard and Elsevier have embarked on a long-term collaboration to significantly advance data science research, recognizing Elsevier’s strengths as an information analytics business with a product ecosystem supporting predictive analytics, enhanced research performance and information access and sharing.

 The Harvard data Science Initiative (HDSI) is focusing on several research areas that Elsevier has been developing, including the use of machine reading and machine learning to process huge volumes of research literature and create a knowledge base that can be used to empower decisions.
 As Co-Director of the HDSI, Prof. Dominici notes that they are only able to take on such complex problems because of a convergence of several key factors:

 We have more data than ever before, and of different kinds.
 We also have very mature computational platforms made for processing large amounts of high-dimensional data in a very parallel way, and new algorithms are being developed that can bring all these elements together.

 Elsevier is in a unique position to provide access to relevant datasets that present great potential for accelerating Harvard’s research scope.
 Used effectively, data can have a huge positive impact on society.
 It can boost economies, transform businesses, cure diseases and shape government policies.
 Both parties are interested in problems that have groundbreaking potential related to inspiring new lines of inquiry and development, and Elsevier is proud to share with Harvard its professional expertise massive data sets, as well as a sizable donation to support the effort.